Honestpuck/PatchBotProcessors/README.md

 - PatchManager.py
 - Production.py

+Optional recipe input arguments, provide scheduling controls; along with the main AutoPkg run cycle configuration (launchd settings).
+When empty, the criteria is treated as "ANY" day or time, and no delay or 0 days between test and production.

+Recipes can specify the weekdays and hours, when a move to testing is allowed to happen.
+- LIMIT_TEST_WEEKDAYS
+- LIMIT_TEST_NOT_BEFORE
+- LIMIT_TEST_NOT_AFTER

-A recipe can specify the days in test, before move to production.
-This is managed by specifying an integer in the arguments of the Production processor section of a recipe.
+Recipes can specify the minimum days before moving from test to production.
-- days_until_prod
+- MIN_DAYS_FROM_TEST_TO_PROD

-A recipe can specify the weekdays and hours, when a move to production is allowed to happen.
+Recipes can specify the weekdays and hours, when a move to production is allowed to happen.
-- prod_weekdays
+- LIMIT_PROD_WEEKDAYS
-- prod_not_before
+- LIMIT_PROD_NOT_BEFORE
-- prod_not_after
+- LIMIT_PROD_NOT_AFTER

 When specified, the above criteria must be met before the process will proceed.

-Current time and date are used to check against weekdays, not before time, and not after time.
+Current time and date are used to check against the arguments provided.

-The prod_weekdays argument can include any of the the numbers 0 through 6 as a string, which represent Monday through Sunday, respectively.
+The …_WEEKDAYS arguments can include any of the the numbers 0 through 6 as a string, which represent Monday through Sunday, respectively.
 > For example: Mon, Tue, Wed, and Thu == "0123"

-The prod_not_before and prod_not_after are 24 hour time strings, HH:MM format.
+The …_NOT_BEFORE and …_NOT_AFTER are 24 hour time strings, HH:MM format.

 Production.py has been modified to use logic similar to PatchBotTools/Move.py